smsandja/Sam-blog/README.md

-# amy-blog
+# Sam-blog
-This is Amy's blog about culture
+This is Sam's blog about culture